rhllasag/FunctionalMultilayerPerceptronInFederatedLearning/README.md

 - Centralized data scenario: CentralizedData_FMLP.mlx

-NOTE: Data of this repository was pre-processed using the criteria described in [Pending Reference](README.md).
+NOTE: Data of this repository was pre-processed using the criteria described in [[1]](#1).
 This reference also mathematically explains the implemented Functional Multilayer Perceptron.

 ## Remaining Useful Life in Horizontal Federated Learning Scenarios
 Decentralized data scenarios are common in industrial applications.
 Companies present difficulties gathering many failure instances in isolated systems (e.g., air fleets measuring aircraft engines) to develop accurate PM applications separately.
 Therefore, it is assumed that different parties *J* (e.g. multiple aircraft) partially monitored the turbofan engines described in a particular FD00x dataset using the same variables.